contentful/contentful.java/README.md

 compile 'com.contentful.java:java-sdk:10.0.0'
 ```

-This SDK needs at least Java 7 or Android 5.
+This SDK requires Java 7 (or higher version) or Android 5.

 Snapshots
 ---------